M 274 Intro to Differential Equations Fall 2017

 - Final Exam (100 points) - Monday 11 Dec. from 6-7:50

 From the possible 400 points, your percentage will be converted to a letter grade by the following chart.
+These values have been shifted as far as they will be shifted.

 - Exam 1 and Exam 2 will be during your normal class period.